RimuTec/AspNetCore.SpaServices.Extensions/README.md

 1. Hot Module Replacement (HMR) does not work

    This can have several reasons.
 Typically there is only a small number of factors that need to be checked.
-Try these:
+Check and confirm these:

    - Ensure the path to your SPA is set correctly in all places, i.e. `webpack.config.js`, project file, class `Startup` in two places
-   - Ensure the project properties in the tab `Debug` you have an environment variable named `ASPNETCORE_ENVIRONMENT` that is set to the value `Development`
+   - Ensure the project properties in the tab `Debug` have an environment variable named `ASPNETCORE_ENVIRONMENT` that is set to the value `Development`

 ## Bug Reports and Other Suggestions for Improvement